20 Must-Visit Places to Travel in Summer in the USA

 source-sandiegowelove

-San Diego is the best spot for a classic summer.
+San Diego is one of the best places for a classic summer vacation.
 The weather is usually perfect.

 You might want to visit Balboa Park too.
-It has many museums and pretty gardens.
+It has beautiful gardens and several museums to explore.

 7. Outer Banks, North Carolina